Welfare Consultancy

 How we do it

-Led by our founder Lauren, we have developed the pioneering industry role of a Preventative Care Consultant.
+Led by our founder, Lauren, we have introduced the innovative role of Welfare Consultant to the creative industries.

-Working with us will help minimise the negative impacts of illness on people and organisations and create a supportive, nurturing and positive workplace for all.
+Working with us helps to minimise the negative impacts of illness on individuals and organisations while fostering a supportive, nurturing, and positive workplace culture for everyone.

 Why we do it

-At PlayWell, we see preventative care as more than just a set of policies.
-It is a strategic imperative for a positive working culture.
-Preventative care may produce the most significant impact on people’s health and wellbeing compared to responsive measures.
-It can make people feel safe, respected and listened to.
-It builds cultures for people to thrive in, which means it plays a vital role in helping us be creative, experimental, and bold.
-This approach also acknowledges that care is a collective responsibility.
+At PlayWell, we view preventative care as more than just a set of policies—it is a strategic imperative for fostering a positive working culture.
+Preventative care has the potential to create a greater impact on people’s health and wellbeing than reactive measures.
+It helps individuals feel safe, respected, and heard, while building cultures where people can thrive.
+This, in turn, enables creativity, experimentation, and boldness.
+Crucially, this approach recognises that care is a collective responsibility.

-With the support from the Arts Council England and The Mayor’s Office at the Greater London Authority, we carried out a research project into the need for preventative care and support in the Creative Industries to understand what is currently available.
+With support from Arts Council England and the Mayor’s Office at the Greater London Authority, we conducted a research project to explore the need for preventative care and support within the creative industries, aiming to better understand the current landscape.

-Our research highlights that most people feel that stressful working conditions – including rushed timelines, low and late pay, precarious contracts, and systemic abuses of power – negatively impact their mental health.
-And though the creative industries as a whole already recognise the problems, many organisations continue to perpetuate these working conditions, fail to provide support for their workers, or even acknowledge the need.
+Our research reveals that most people feel that stressful working conditions—such as rushed timelines, low and delayed pay, precarious contracts, and systemic abuses of power—negatively affect their mental health.
+While the creative industries widely acknowledge these issues, many organisations continue to perpetuate such practices, fail to support their workers, or even recognise the need for change.

 How can we bridge this gap between what we know as individuals and how we act as a community?